sathomas/jsDataV.is/src/text/ch7/02-graph.md

     .attr('r', nodeRadius);
 ```

 A similar process resets the `selected` class on all the edges.
 We can remove the class from all edges first, before we add to the appropriate edges in the previous code fragment.
 Here's the code that removes it.
-With <span class="smcp">D3</span>.js it only takes a single line.
+With <span class="smcp">D3</span>.js it takes only a single line:

 ``` {.javascript .numberLines}
 edgeSelection.classed('selected', false);